Good luck in your new home!

 If you are having difficulties in having repairs carried out, and would like the Council to provide advice and assistance, please complete the on-line complaints form, and a member of our Enforcement Team will contact you.

-Fill in the on-line change of name or address form and we will tell Council Tax and Electors for you.
+Fill in the on-line change of name or address form and we will tell Council Tax.
 We can also inform a number of other council services inc. schools, education, libraries etc. if you require.

 Arrange to have all meters read on the day or the day before you move.